 The Hodges family has supported the teaching of ethics and leadership at the business school since the mid-1970s.

-"Luther Hodges is widely recognized as a North Carolina statesman and ethical leader whose life had global impact," said James W. Dean Jr., UNC Kenan-Flagler dean.
+"Luther Hodges is widely recognized as a North Carolina statesman and ethical leader whose life had global impact," said James W. Dean Jr., UNC executive vice chancellor and provost and former dean of UNC Kenan-Flagler.
 "His record of achievement personifies our school's core values of excellence, leadership, integrity, community and teamwork."

 "We appreciate the support of leadership and ethics education by Luther H. Hodges Jr. and his two sisters," said Dean.
 "With their continuing support, we will raise additional money in the years to come to further enhance the Hodges Leadership Center."